 This comes from our first-hand experience of driving our rear-wheel-drive campervan over thousands of miles of dirt roads.
 We have handled all kinds of rough, steep, rocky, and sandy roads.
 Sure, there have been times when we decided to turn around, or park and continue on foot.

-Plus there are a handful of tools and methods that you can use to make your 2WD van more capable off-road.
+Check out our most recommended off-roading equipment.
 We highly recommend that all campervans have safety and recovery gear regardless of the drivetrain type.

 So it really comes down to how you plan to use your campervan.